ankamshiva/myGitAgent/README.md

 # MyGitAgent!
-This will commit the code every one hour for you ;) So, even if you are on vacation
+This will commit the code every one hour for you.
+So, even if you are on vacation this agant will do some activity for you ;) As if you are working.

 Prerequsits:
 - Nodejs